Last updated: July 21, 2021

-After determining that you are eligible for Australian Permanent Residency considering occupation, language, and points, you must submit an Expression of Interest (EOI).
+After determining that you are eligible for Australian permanent residency by considering occupation, language, and points, you must submit an Expression of Interest (EOI).

 An EOI informs the Australian government of what kind of visa you are applying for and includes relevant information that can help the immigration office rank you against other candidates.
 Once your EOI is processed, you may be invited to apply for a visa.
 You cannot apply for a visa without this invitation.
-EOIs are filled out through an online portal.
+EOIs are filled out through an online portal and are stored for up to two years.
 There is no fee to submit an EOI.

 Once the invitation is extended, you must apply for the appropriate visa within 60 days of receiving the invitation.